Throughout the 20th and 21st centuries, stocks have been one of the best-performing asset classes, and have reliably turned dollars into millions.

 Sometimes, a privately-owned company wants to acquire a lot more money so that they can use it to grow.

 So, they can break their ownership into a number of shares, and sell some of those shares to an investment bank, which then does an initial public offering (IPO), and sells those shares to the public on a stock exchange.
-The company now has a lot more cash, and a more broadly distributed ownership structure.
+The company now has a lot more cash that they can use to rapidly expand, and a more broadly distributed ownership structure.

 Investors across the world can then freely buy and sell shares of stock between themselves.
 The shares are listed on a stock exchange, which is a market for buying and selling stocks.